AguaClara/Textbook/Clarification/Clarifier_Design.rst

 Jet Reverser
 -------------

 The jet reverser is an AguaClara invention for producing stable floc filters.
 The jet reverser includes a plane jet that is thin and has a high velocity.
 The momentum of that jet is important because it must counteract the momentum of the density current of the settled flocs.
 The thin, high velocity jet has a high energy dissipation rate (see Equation :eq:`planejet_EDR`) and a high energy dissipation rate undoubtedly breaks up flocs.
-If the jet breaks flocs into fragments that have a terminal velocity that is less than the capture velocity of the plate settlers, then the sedimentation tank performance will deteriorate.
+If the jet breaks flocs into fragments that have a terminal velocity that is less than the capture velocity of the plate settlers, then the clarifier performance will deteriorate.

-Conventional wisdom suggests that breaking up flocs on the way to the sedimentation tank is counter productive.
-The traditional goal of not breaking flocs led to design of tapered flocculators and guidelines suggesting maximum velocities for transport of those flocs to the sedimentation tank.
+Conventional wisdom suggests that breaking up flocs on the way to the clarifier is counter productive.
+The traditional goal of not breaking flocs led to design of tapered flocculators and guidelines suggesting maximum velocities for transport of those flocs to the clarifier.
 Dimensional analysis provides the insight that if the constraint for not breaking flocs is actually a velocity, that there must be some way to make that velocity dimensionless if that constraint is rational.
 In order to identify and characterize the constraint related to floc break up we need to understand the physics of the processes and clearly identify the failure mode.

 The maximum shear stress that should be used for design of jet reversers requires further analysis.
 Flocs composed of less clay and more organic matter or more coagulant nanoparticles will have a lower density and would still be sheared to the same diameter by the fluid shear stress.
-These flocs would have a lower sedimentation velocity than clay based flocs and thus they would not be captured by the plate settlers.
+These flocs would have a lower terminal velocity than clay based flocs and thus they would not be captured by the plate settlers.
 Thus the design constraint for the fluid shear stress should be based on the lowest density floc that is to be captured by the plate settlers.

 Different coagulants may well have different bond strengths and flocculant aids that increase the bond strength all merit study with the jet reverser experiment to determine an appropriate fluid shear stress.
 The shear stress of 0.55 Pa is likely an upper limit for operation without using flocculant aids.